siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-sonarqube/usage.md

 ### 2.)
 Creating the SonarQube Webhook

 The SonarQube webhook must target the Velocity integration’s endpoint URL which has two variables: the“hostName:port” for Velocity, as well as the integration ID.
-This means that the UrbanCode Velocity integration mustalways be setup first and that the integration ID is known before we can provide the webhook URL.
+This means that the DevOps Velocity integration mustalways be setup first and that the integration ID is known before we can provide the webhook URL.
 Once the endpoint URL is constructed, it is simply a matter of creating a webhook in SonarQube with that URL.
 For information on creating the webhook, see the [SonarQube Webhooks](https://docs.sonarqube.org/latest/project-administration/webhooks/) documentation.
 In general, you will need administrative permissions and can add two types of webhooks within SonarQube:

 1. Project scoped webhooks
 2. Globally scoped webhooks